scylladb/sphinx-scylladb-theme/docs/source/getting-started/quickstart.rst

 Next steps
 ----------

 Do you want to submit your changes?
-See our :doc:`Docs contributor’s handbook <../contribute/contribute-docs>`.
+See our :doc:`Docs contributor's handbook <../contribute/contribute-docs>`.